Bowling Green Etiquette - Good Manners (for bowlers and spectators)

 When a player has delivered the jack the marker should centre it then stand back and to one side, ensuring that all rink markers are visible to the players.

 He should answer any specific question (from the player in possession of the rink) about the state of the head.
-He should not offer any additional information that has not been requested.
-For example if someone asks, "Who lies the shot?", you should just answer that question, e.g. "you are" or "he is".
-You should not say anything like, "You are lying two shots".
+He or she should not offer any additional information that has not been requested.
+When asked, he or she should tell or show the player in possession of the rink which bowl or bowls the marker considers to be shot.

 If you are unsure of the situation, for example you cannot decide who is lying, don't guess.
 You can offer an opinion but make sure that the player who is asking the question is made aware of this.